 - Modern design that is easy on the eyes

 - A bit difficult to get all the coffee out of the carafe

 If space is an issue, but you still want a guaranteed great pot of pour-over coffee at your fingertips, then you should consider the Bonavita Onetouch!

-A great option for an office, a busy kitchen in a shared house or a big coffee-loving family, the BEC-110 plugs right into your water line to provide a steady stream of hot and fresh coffee!
+The Brew Express is not messing around.
+A great option for an office, a busy kitchen in a shared house, or a big coffee-loving family, the BEC-110 plugs right into your water line to provide a steady stream of hot and fresh coffee!
 That might sound intense, but it will plumb in just like a fridge with an ice maker.

-This is a commercial quality coffee machine with commercial machine looks.
-It’s not exactly dainty, but who needs dainty from a functional piece of kitchen equipment?
+This is a commercial quality drip coffee maker with commercial machine looks.
+It’s not exactly dainty, but who needs dainty from a functional piece of kitchen equipment when you brew coffee?